-However, since a decision to suspend Consequences on the basis of Substantial Assistance is a decision that may be appealed pursuant to Code Article 13.2, ADOs with a right to appeal will be provided with the full reasoned decision207, although this information shall not be disclosed beyond those Persons with a need to know and, as mentioned, is not subject to mandatory public disclosure under Code Art.
+However, since a decision to suspend Consequences on the basis of Substantial Assistance is a decision that may be appealed pursuant to Code Article 13.2, ADOs with a right to appeal will be provided with the full reasoned decision, although this information shall not be disclosed beyond those Persons with a need to know and, as mentioned, is not subject to mandatory public disclosure under Code Art.
 14.3.

-Furthermore, in unique circumstances where WADA determines that it would be in the best interest of antidoping, WADA may authorize an ADO to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided to other ADOs with a right to appeal 208.
+Furthermore, in unique circumstances where WADA determines that it would be in the best interest of antidoping, WADA may authorize an ADO to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided to other ADOs with a right to appeal .

-206 Such as the dismantling of a broad trafficking or the discovery of sophisticated doping schemes.
+&lt;sup>206 Such as the dismantling of a broad trafficking or the discovery of sophisticated doping schemes.
 Any reduction to be considered in this specific context will therefore have to be carefully weighed on and specifically reasoned.
-207 See Code Article 10.7.1.3, first paragraph.